-Other than the proceedings described below, there are no governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Company and/or the Group is a ware), during a period covering at least the previous 12 months which may have, or have had in the recent past significant effects on the Company and/or the Group's financial position or profitability.
+Other than the proceedings described below, there are no governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Company and/or the Group is aware), during a period covering at least the previous 12 months which may have, or have had in the recent past significant effects on the Company and/or the Group's financial position or profitability.
 Although Fastned cannot guarantee a certain outcome, it currently expects that there will be no negative consequences for its financial position resulting from the proceedings referred to in this section, apart from the costs associated with these proceedings because all these legal proceedings relate to the WBR policy of Rijkswaterstaat.

 The various legal proceedings against Rijkswaterstaat predominantly concern a disagreement between Fastned and Rijkswaterstaat on two topics relating to (the scope of) the permits for operating fast charging facilities on Dutch highway locations.
-The first disagreement relates to the question of whether a permit to operate a fast charging station also includes the right to operate a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such a scoffee.
-The second disagreement relates to the question of whether Rijkswaterstaat is allowed to reserve permits for fast charging facilities (as an additional service) exclusively for existing petrol stations and roadside restaurants in parallel to the public procedure allocating the rights to operate fast charging stations as held in 2012.
+The first disagreement relates to the question of whether a permit to operate a fast charging station also includes the right to operate a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such as coffee.
+The second disagreement relates to the question to what extent Rijkswaterstaat may issue permits for fast charging facilities as an additional service at petrol stations in parallel to the public procedure allocating the rights to operate independent fast charging stations as held in 2012.
 The two disagreements with Rijkswaterstaat are discussed in more detail below.